rupestre-campos/SendMyIP2mee/README.md

 Send a email to yourself (or anybody) with your IP.

+To use it, update the .sh file with your stuff.

 In order to run do not use your account password.
 Enable two step verificarion on google account